 - You will write a summary/report of the work you have done in the lab and will present it to the lab group at the end of semester

-I generally look to recruit one student per year from either of the programs listed above, but may take more under exceptional circumstances.
 I am interested in working with students whose research interests intersect with my own, including working on systems I have developed and am currently working in.
-I strongly encourage all of my own students to explore their own independent ideas within my systems of study, and will take students who want to work on independent systems if this is more appropriate for the questions they are interested in.
+I strongly encourage all of my own students to explore their own independent ideas within my systems of study, and will take students who want to work on independent systems, if this is more appropriate for the questions they are interested in.
 I actively encourage my students to explore the best system in which to answer the questions they are interested in.
 Please have a look through the lab website and read a few of our papers before contacting me so you have an idea of what we do.

-UC Merced offers competitive TAships (in both grad programs) and cheap living costs compared to other UC campuses.
-We are very close to the Sierra’s which offers ample opportunities for those who like to explore the great outdoors, including proximity to Yosemite National Park!
+UC Merced offers competitive Teaching Assistantships, many internal fellowships (both for current and incoming students) and cheap living costs compared to other UC campuses.
+We are very close to the Sierra’s, which offers ample opportunities for those who like to explore the great outdoors, including proximity to Yosemite National Park!

 If you are interested in applying to graduate school at UC Merced and working in the Edwards Lab, please contact me ahead of time so we can talk about your goals and interests.